oroinc/platform/UPGRADE-2.0.md

 - Changed `Oro\Bundle\EntityExtendBundle\Tools\EnumSynchronizer`, now it use `Oro\Bundle\EntityConfigBundle\Translation\ConfigTranslationHelper` to save translations instead of `Doctrine\Common\Persistence\ManagerRegistry` and `Oro\Bundle\TranslationBundle\Translation\DynamicTranslationMetadataCache`.
 - `Oro\Bundle\EntityExtendBundle\EventListener\ExtendFieldValueRenderListener::getValueForCollection` always return array
 - `Oro\Bundle\EntityExtendBundle\Grid\AbstractFieldsExtension` added support of to-one relations
+- Method `get*TargetEntities` is generated as deprecated for both `many-to-many` and `many-to-one` associations.
+- Changed signature of auto-generated `get*Targets` method of `many-to-many` association.
+The parameter `$targetClass` is optional now.
+If this parameter is not specified this method returns all target entities without filtering them by type.

 ####ApiBundle:
 - API configuration file now loads from `Resources/config/oro/api.yml` instead of `Resources/config/api.yml`.